WORLDNEWS

 We deeply regret to announce that the 2004 war in Uganda has caused the death or dispersion of two-thirds of our Bank for the Poor widows in Lira.
 George Purkweri writes, "Some have lost their children in the war, some had their homes completely burnt down by the rebels.
 Some had their children abducted by the rebels.
 They are hurting and need our prayers to recover from the spiritual, mental and physical wounds that the war has caused.
 There is one lady whose 11 children were killed and only one lame one escaped.
 You can't imagine.
 We need a lot of counselling to the community.
 Most of the fish, bees and the other bank projects have also gone but all the goat owners are well and stable."

-support a very different world of people and projects in mission and social action.
+We need support from a world of readers so that we can support a very different world of people and projects in mission and social action.
+No deductions for administration are ever taken.
+Thank you.

 Les and Pilar, the editors and founders.